Many Businesses STILL Aren’t Doing This . . . Here’s Why They Should!

 Every year millions of invoices are exchanged between buyers and suppliers in the supply chain.

-In such a model, invoices are submitted in electronic form via EDI, or submitted to the buyer through a vendor portal either by using a web form on the portal, or via a file from the supplier’s billing system.
+In such a model, invoices are submitted in electronic form via EDI, or submitted to the buyer through a vendor portal or supplier portal either by using a web form on the portal, or via a file from the supplier’s billing system.
+Additionally, invoice files being sent via email in PDF format can be easily and automatically collected with automated data capture being extracted and fed into the buyers ERP.

 “Suppliers who can submit invoices through electronic means generally can get paid faster and experience less payment issues from keying errors in the buyers AP department,” according to O’Rourke.
 “On the buyer side of the equation, the efficiencies of working with electronic invoices versus paper based or files submitted through emails can be compelling”.